 - Restlessness

-During the clean-up process, you want to clean up any wastes or bits of pork bones to make sure that your companion doesn’t consume anymore.
-You want to find a way to keep human food out of reach to prevent this from ever happening again.
-By the time you’re done with the vet or dog hospital, you’ll have to brainstorm creative ways to keep your food out of reach.
+During the clean-up process, you want to clean up any bits of pork bone to ensure that your companion doesn’t consume anymore.
+You want to find a way to keep human food out of reach to prevent this from happening again.
+You’ll have to brainstorm creative ways to keep your food out of reach when you’re done with the vet or dog hospital.

 Even if everything appears fine, staying in touch with your veterinarian is the best thing to do.
 You want to make sure that your companion is in good health.
 Your veterinarian might ask you to monitor your companion for any reoccurring signs of problems (vomiting, diarrhea, bloody excrement, lethargy, abdominal discomfort, etc.).
-If you notice any changes in your dog’s behavior that last longer than several hours, it would be advisable to book an appointment to revisit the vet.
-If your companion is lucky and manages to somewhat digests the bone or fragment, the bone should pass through and release as waste after 48 hours of consumption.
+If you notice any changes in your dog’s behavior that last longer than several hours, you should book an appointment to revisit the vet.
+If your companion is lucky and manages to digest the bone or fragment, the bone should pass through and release as waste after approximately 48 hours.

 Related Articles: My Dog is Panting and Shaking and Clingy.
 What Should I Do and Reasons Why Your Dog is Wobbly and Off Balance